jwtty/DockerCompose-V2Ray/README.md

 >       * if you can't use this, might because docker need `sudo` permission
 >       * must make sure the ports (firewall) are opened

+#### 3-B. WS Only

+> - Pros
+>   - Simple, just start the docker and that's it
+> - Cons
+>   - Your IP might get banned by GFW more easily (in theory).
+But you can just switch to new public IP at anytime.

+1. Directly start server with V2Ray only: `docker compose -f docker-compose-v2ray-only.yml up -d`

 ### 4. Config Your Client

 #### 4-1.
 Shadowrocket (iOS client)